risk-first/website/docs/risks/Coordination-Risk/CAP-Theorem.md

 - There are _no_ lines of communication on the **UI** decision-type.
 It's only when we want to avoid competition, by sharing resources and working towards common goals that we need to communicate.
 - Therefore, the whole point of communication _is for coordination_.

-In the next section, [Map And Territory Risk](/tags/Map-And-Territory-Risk), we're going to look at some new ways in which systems can fail, despite their attempts to coordinate.
+In [Internal Model Risk](/tags/Internal-Model-Risk), we're going to look at some new ways in which systems can fail, despite their attempts to coordinate.